rasshofer/papprika/README.md

 ## Deprecation (* 2012 † 2014)

-Please note that papprika is deprecated as of 2014.
+Please note that papprika is abandoned and no longer maintained as of 2014.
 This repository is kept alive in order to provide the neccessary documentation for maintaining existing papprika projects.
 If you’re looking for an alternative to papprika, you should have a look at the awesome [Silex micro-framework](https://github.com/silexphp/Silex) and all the wonderful [Symfony components](http://symfony.com/de/components).

 ## Yet another PHP toolkit?